lsst-dm/scipi_docs_prototype/calibimg.rst

 Butler Inputs
 =============

 The butler is passed to the refObjLoader constructor in case it is needed.
-Ignored if the refObjLoader argument provides a loader directly.
+Ignored if the refObjLoader argument provides a loader directly (type: ``icSrc_schema``).

 Butler Outputs
 ==============

+Source catalog of type ``src``.

 Examples
 ========